seanbaxter/DirectXShaderCompiler/docs/CommandGuide/opt.rst

 DESCRIPTION
 -----------

-The :program:`opt` command is the modular LLVM optimizer and analyzer.
-It takes LLVM source files as input, runs the specified optimizations or analyses on it, and then outputs the optimized file or the analysis results.
+The :program:`opt` command is the modular LLVM37 optimizer and analyzer.
+It takes LLVM37 source files as input, runs the specified optimizations or analyses on it, and then outputs the optimized file or the analysis results.
 The function of :program:`opt` depends on whether the :option:`-analyze` option is given.